School Hours

 Some Frequently Asked Questions

-Does the placement of my year 4 child in a year 3/4 class rather than a Year 4 class mean that he or she is less able?
+Does the placement of my year four child in a year 3/4 class rather than a Year 4 class mean that they are less able?

-Year levels indicate the length of time spent at school and not the knowledge, skills and experience of children in that year level.
-Classes/groups of children are made up of individuals operating at different rates and different levels.
+Year levels indicate the length of time spent at school, not the knowledge, skills, and experience of children in that year level.
+Classes/groups of children are made up of individuals operating at different rates and levels.

-Will my child miss out on any work or have to go through similar work again, as a result of being in a multi-age group?
+Will my child miss out on any work or go through similar work again due to being in a multi-age group?

-When children move from class to class they continue to work at their own rate with support and encouragement from the classroom teacher and the classroom program.
+When children move from class to class, they continue to work at their own rate with support and encouragement from the teacher and the classroom program.

-There are times when children do “re-visit” particular topics or concepts as a part of learning.
-This enables them to develop their thinking, build on previous knowledge and explore other possibilities.
+There are times when children “revisit” particular topics or concepts as part of learning.
+This enables them to develop their thinking, build on previous knowledge, and explore other possibilities.

-Records of each child’s learning are kept in a variety of ways to assist teachers in identifying growth and levels of development.
-This information is shared with other teachers, parents and the child.
-These records form the basis of planning and programming for future learning activities that build on the knowledge, skills and experience of each child.
+Records of each child’s learning are kept in various ways to assist teachers in identifying growth and levels of development.
+This information is shared with other teachers, parents, and the child.
+These records form the basis of planning and programming for future learning activities that build on each child’s knowledge, skills, and experience.

-Will my child’s learning be hampered in any way if he or she spends time helping other children?
+Will my child’s learning be hampered if they spend time helping other children?

 This interaction assists each individual’s learning.
 When children work together cooperatively, each child’s ideas and understandings are clarified and developed through sharing, explaining and exploring with others.

-Working with others gives children opportunities to practise what they have already learnt, to use skills in a variety of situations and to share different learning styles and strategies.
+Working with others gives children opportunities to practise what they have already learned, use skills in a variety of situations, and share different learning styles and strategies.

-These experiences also enable children to develop skills in cooperation, communication and leadership, to build confidence and self-esteem and to accept and value differences in each other.
+These experiences also enable children to develop skills in cooperation, communication, and leadership, build confidence and self-esteem, and accept and value differences in each other.

 With the wider age range in multi-age groups, is it more difficult for the teacher to provide individual attention to my child?

-In any class, there is a range of abilities and teachers are able to cater for individual differences.
+In any class, there is a range of abilities and teachers can cater for individual differences.

-Teachers work in a variety of ways, sometimes with the whole class, perhaps for a class story, discussion or sharing time; but more often with small groups or individuals.
+Teachers work in various ways, sometimes with the whole class, perhaps for a class story, discussion, or sharing time, but more often with small groups or individuals.

-In the process of learning children use resources and materials, explore, plan and design, experiment, talk, share and record their investigations and achievements.
-Throughout this process, teachers monitor children’s learning and record it in a variety of ways.
+In learning, children use resources and materials to explore, plan, design, experiment, talk, share, and record their investigations and achievements.
+Throughout this process, teachers monitor and record children’s learning in various ways.